vbier/habpanelviewer/app/src/main/assets/help.md

 ## <a name="configuration"/>Configuration

-**The following settings need to be configured for the initial operation of HABPanelViewer.**
+**The following preferences need to be configured for the initial operation of HABPanelViewer.**

 ### openHAB URL
 This is the base URL of your openHAB instance and is required for the integrations (e.g Command Item, Sensor Reporting, Connected Indicator).
 If this URL is not configured, these integration options will not function.

-This URL can be automatically discovered using mDNS if the device is on the same subnet as your openHAB instance by clicking the "Discover Server" button in the "openHAB URL" settings.
+This URL can be automatically discovered using mDNS if the device is on the same subnet as your openHAB instance by clicking the "Discover Server" button in the "openHAB URL" preferences.
 If it cannot be discovered or you wish to manually enter it, an example for this base URL would be:

 <a href="javascript:void(0)">http://{host}:8080/</a>